Cells, convexity and contractibility in general categories: The wedge construction

 \begin{lemma} If Axioms \ref{A:C}, \ref{A:brace} and \ref{A:pushout} hold, then the pushout construction in \eqref{eqn:def:Wedge} creates a functor $\Wedge : \calC \to \calC$. \end{lemma}

 Lemma \ref{lem:Wedge} is proved in Section \ref{sec:proof:Wedge}.
 When $\calC=\Topo$, $\Wedge(X)$ is the space obtained by first creating a cylinder $X\times I$ and then pinching the top face into a single point.
 This topological interpretation is the motivation behind naming the morphism $\Pinch$ in \eqref{eqn:def:Wedge}.
 The pinch morphism connects the cylinder to the cone.
 The original object $X$ attaches via the boundary maps $\tilde{d}_{1,0}, \tilde{d}_{1,1}$ to both the bottom and top of the cylinder.
-The former attachment can be used in composition with $\Pinch$ to create a concept of bottom for the wedge product :
+The former attachment can be used in composition with $\Pinch$ to create a concept of a \emph{floor} or \emph{bottom-face} for the wedge product :

 The next observation is

 \begin{lemma} If Axioms \ref{A:C}, \ref{A:brace} and \ref{A:pushout} hold, then for every contractible object $X\in \calC$, there is a morphism $\Flatten_X : \Wedge(X) \to X$ which is also the left inverse of the Bottom-morphism \eqref{eqn:def:Bottom}. \end{lemma}